christianb93/k8s-on-openstack/roles/prepare_state/README.md

 * ca - contains keys and certificates for the CAs
 * credentials - credentials, i.e. OpenStack passwords
 * os_certs - keys and certificates for OpenStack
+* config - contains configuration data.
+All information that the later stages need about the OpenStack install go here, to make it easier to use the scripts with a different OpenStack installation

 Requirements